MouseLand/facemap/README.md

 *"are you processing multiple videos taken simultaneously?"* ANSWER: Yes

 Then the GUI assumes {cam1_G7c1_1.avi, cam2_G7c1_1.avi, cam3_G7c1_1.avi} were acquired simultaneously and {cam1_G7c1_2.avi, cam2_G7c1_2.avi, cam3_G7c1_2.avi} were acquired simultaneously.
 They will be processed in alphabetical order (1 before 2) and the results from the videos will be concatenated in time.
 If one of these files was missing, then the GUI will error and you will have to choose file folders again.

+After the file choosing process is over, you will see all the movies in the drop down menu (by filename).
+You can switch between them and inspect how well an ROI works for each of the movies.

 ## Processing